trento-project/docs/guides/manual-installation.md

 ### Install Trento server components

 Trento server components are available in 2 different installation formats: RPM packages and Docker images.
-Each of them have a different installation process, but the end result is the same.
+Each of them has a different installation process, but the end result is the same.
 To choose between any of them depends on a usage preference between RPM packages and Docker images.

 ### Install Trento using RPM packages